 In the left-side navigation pane, click Clusters.

-In the upper-left corner, select the region in which the cluster is deployed.
+In the upper-left corner, select the region where the cluster is deployed.

 Find the cluster and click its ID.

-In the Database Connection section of the Basic Information page, find the endpoint you want to release and click Release in the upper-right corner to release the endpoint.
+In the Database Connection section of the Basic Information page, find the endpoint and click Release in the upper-right corner.